tpab19/Pokemon_Emerald_Legacy_Enhanced19/README.md

   * Ability to change speed of EXP Bar filling in battle.
   * Ability to reduce or turn off in-battle item use animation.
   * Ability to toggle Type Effectiveness colour coding within battle (Off by default).
-    * Green: Super effective, Red: Not very effective, Grey: No effect
+    * Green: Super effective, Red: Not very effective, Grey: No effect.
   * Ability to change in-game font from Hoenn (original Emerald font) to Kanto (FireRed/LeafGreen font).
   * Ability to hide post-game Stat Editor from Party Menu.
   * Ability to hide Nickname option from Party Menu.
   * Ability to change Battle Mode (Normal/Hard Mode/Hardcore(Nuzlocke)) after beating Steven in Meteor Falls.
   * Ability to increase player and NPC in-game speed (World Speed) by 2x, 4x, or 8x (Music speed stays the same.)
     * Holding "R" button will slow back to standard 1x speed.
+      * May conflict with changing Bike type.
+Recommend to use Button Mode: "L = Settings" to move Bike swap.
     * **Note:** 8x Speed may have some minor visual bugs.
 This is due to the emulators skipping some frames at that speed.
   * Added extra "Button Modes" for the "L" button as a shortcut in the overworld when pressing the "L" button:
-    * L = Settings: Will chance the relevant contextual setting based on what the player is doing:
+    * L = Settings: Will change the relevant contextual setting based on what the player is doing:
       * If walking or running, toggle Auto Run.
       * If surfing, toggle Fast Surf.
       * If diving, will step through the different diving speeds on each press.